wenkokke/NLQ/QUESTIONS.md

     perspective -- if they are desirable from a linguistic perspective at all?

+    *If they are desirable from a linguistic perspective at all then yes.*

   * How would one neatly add the units into the focused system **LG**?
     The suggested laws (see below) would work just fine for the residuation-monotonicity system, but when one involves structures